 Take vaccine science for example.
 It took 200 years for medical researchers to get to the information that enables us to prevent deadly diseases today.
 And all it took was a few people to claim – with absolutely zero evidence – that vaccines cause autism, and now there’s a substantial portion of the US population who doubt vaccine safety⁽¹⁾.

 Or take the news.
-It would be 10x easier to produce a clickbait article with no substantive proof, than to verify sources, cross-reference evidence and write a balanced, well thought-out article.
+It would be 10x easier to produce a clickbait article with no substantive proof, than to verify sources, cross-reference evidence and write a balanced, well-thought article.

-Compared to reliable information, bullsh*t is much easier to produce.
+Compared to reliable information, bullsh*t is far easier to produce.